Deep tree-ensembles for multi-output prediction: Results and Discussion

 \subsection{Multi-target regression}

-As can be seen in Table \ref{table:mtrresults}, our proposed method provides the best results in the majority of the cases.
-More specifically, the variant X\_OS\_TE outperforms the other methods.
-When compared to the literature method, DSTARS, X\_OS\_TE managed to be statistically significantly better according to the Friedman-Nemenyi test (Figure \ref{figure:mtrnemenyi}).
+As can be seen in Table \ref{table:mtrresults}, our proposed X\_TE provides the best results on average.
+When compared to the main competitor (DSTARS), X\_TE was ranked in a higher position according to the Friedman-Nemenyi test presented in Figure \ref{figure:mtrnemenyi}.

-The second best method, on average, is the X\_TE variant with a slight margin over the third best method, X\_OS.
-This finding demonstrates that both types of features are capable of enriching the original feature set, nonetheless they should be combined to achieve optimal performance.
+The second best method was the baseline ensemble RF + ET.
+In few cases, it managed to be the best method, nonetheless, on average, it is slightly worse than our X\_TE variant.
+These results are very surprising, since RF + ET is regarded as a relatively simple approach.
+Despite being very similar between themselves, when compared to each other, X\_TE provided the best performance in more datasets than RF + ET.
+In 15 out of 24 datasets, X\_TE was the superior method, whereas RF + ET yielded the best performance in 7 datasets and tied in 2 cases.
+These results are reinforced by the Friedman-Nemenyi diagram shown in Figure \ref{figure:mtrnemenyi}, where X\_TE is ranked higher than RF + ET.
+This finding also validates our choice of using RF + ET as building blocks for more complex models.
+Despite its relative simplicity, it managed to be superior than complex models such as the state-of-art comparison methods.

+The performance of the comparison methods was unexpected.
+Even though ERC managed to achieve the highest performance in some cases, on average it is considerably worse than X\_TE.
+Likewise, DSTARS also had the upper-hand in several cases, nonetheless when all datasets are considered, its performance is underwhelming.
+This is due to their oscillating performance where they perform better in some cases, but very poorly in others.
+A similar behaviour was also noticed for the MLP.

-Opposed to that, the TE variant provided underwhelming results in most cases.
+When comparing our variants with each other, the TE variant provided inferior results in many cases.
 It also limited itself to shallower models due to its performance sequentially decreasing on the training dataset.
-This as a clear indication that tree-embeddings should be used to augment the original features and not entirely replace them.
-Hence, it highlights the necessity of using the original features (X) with the extra features since all variants of our method manage to be superior than the baseline RF + ET, except TE itself.
+This is an indication that tree-embeddings should be used to augment the original features and not entirely replace them.
+Hence, it highlights the necessity of using the original features (X) with the extra features.

+Moreover, the variants that employ output space features, X\_OS and X\_OS\_TE, were also associated to the best performance in a few datasets.
+Despite being almost equivalent among themselves, they are not competitive when compared to X\_TE.
+Such evidence attests our hypothesis that learning a representation component at each layer of our proposed method (DTE) leads to superior predictive performance.

-These results also validate our stopping criterion.
+These results also validate our stopping (pruning) criterion.
 In comparison to the results obtained with different stopping criteria, our performance is superior to immediately stopping the training after deterioration (Appendix Table 1), and it approaches the best performance in the test (Appendix Table 2).